Code of ethics

 Health and Safety

 NIE Networks is fully committed to protecting the Health and Safety of our colleagues, contractors and the people we serve.
 This commitment is set out in our Health and Safety Policy Statement.
+Our Health and Safety Policy is also available to view by clicking here.

 Environment Policy Statement